botwiki/botwiki.org/content/tutorials/making-what_capital/index.md

 - [node.js](https://nodejs.org/), a way of running [JavaScript](https://en.wikipedia.org/wiki/JavaScript) on the server,
 - and [Twit](https://github.com/ttezel/twit), a node.js module (or a library) for interacting with Twitter

 ***Quick note: You might need to disable your adblocking addon/plugin for the [Cloud9](https://c9.io/) website.
-At least I had a small problem when the site wouldn't allow me to continue when adding a new project.***
+At least I had a small problem when adding a new project.***

+***Also: I wrote this tutorial to help beginner coders join our [Monthly Bot Challenge](/monthly-bot-challenge).
+Be sure to join the [Botmakers.org](https://botmakers.org/) community to share ideas and ask for help, and follow [@botwikidotorg](https://twitter.com/botwikidotorg/) for updates!***

 ### [¶](#step-1){.pilcrow} Creating a Twitter app {#step-1}

 The way you make bots on Twitter is that you first create a new account, which is going to be the actual bot, and a Twitter app, through which you will control this bot.

 So let's start by [creating a new Twitter account](https://twitter.com/signup).
 This is relatively straightforward.
-Now, the tricky part is that if you want your app to be able to post to Twitter, rather than just read from it, you will need to add a phone number to your account.
-See the [**Note on needing a phone number**](/tutorials/twitterbots#note-phone-number) section of the Twitter bot tutorials page for possible solutions.
+The only tricky part is that if you want your app to be able to post to Twitter, rather than just read from it, you will need to add a phone number to your account.
+If you already associated your phone number with your main account, see the [**Note on needing a phone number**](/tutorials/twitterbots#note-phone-number) section of the Twitter bot tutorials page for possible solutions.

 After you create your account, go to [apps.twitter.com](https://apps.twitter.com/) and create a new app.